 In late 1940, a highly secret autonomous group known as the Biology Department, Porton (BDP), was set up within the Chemical Defence Experimental Station (CDES) at Porton Down, mandated to assess the feasibility and hazard of biological warfare, and to consider the means for retaliation should this form of warfare be employed against the British.
 Porton Down had already carried out trials with harmless simulants released from bombs on its range, and demonstrated how even a small device could deliver a significant number of inhalable particles 250 yards from the explosion.
 Laboratory test carried out with animals had also confirmed that inhalation of the dispersed material caused fatalities in several species of animal, proving that the material remained viable after the explosion.

-In 1942, the Ministry of Defence (MoD) purchased the island of Gruinard for £500, when it was immediately declared to be a Prohibited Area, and all visitors were banned.
+In 1942, the Ministry of Defence (MoD) purchased the island of Gruinard for £500, when it was immediately declared to be a Prohibited Area, and all visitors banned.
 The island was designated X-Base.

 Test on the island were carried out by experts from Porton Down, involving the detonation of small explosives charges loaded with anthrax spores.
 It should be noted that the island was never bombed from the air, as suggested by some stories.
 This would have been far too risky, and resulted in an uncontrolled release of the spores, and was not the aim of the tests.